ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 B \geq 0
 $$

-As this is an instance of integer programming, we can use an integer programming solver to optimize our revenue!
+where $$A$$ and $$B$$ are integers, as producing fractional numbers of goods does not make much sense.
+Hence, this is an instance of the integer programming problem, we can use an integer programming solver to optimize our revenue!

 ## Using Cbc

-Cbc is an open-source integer programming solver, that can solve integer programs.
-In this post, I will demonstrate how to use Cbc for solving the toy problem above.
+Cbc is an open-source integer programming solver, that can solve integer programs, as well as mixed integer linear programs.
+In the rest of this post, I will demonstrate how to use Cbc for solving the toy problem above.